tpbnick/docs/docs/js-data-types.md

 console.log(4*2); // prints 8
 console.log(9/3); // prints 3
 ```
-Not that when we `#!js console.log()` the computer will evaluate the expression inside the parentheses and print that result to the console.
+Note that when we `#!js console.log()` the computer will evaluate the expression inside the parentheses and print that result to the console.
 If we wanted to print the characters `#!js 3+4`, we would wrap them in quotes and print them as a string.

 The remainder operator, sometimes known as *modulo*, returns the number that remains after the right-hand number divides into the left-hand number as many times as it can.
 ```js linenums="1"